Our aim is to provide an assessment system that is understood by students, staff and parents so that everyone can see how students are progressing.

 Key Stage 4

-As students in year 9, 10 and 11 are working towards their Key Stage 4 courses teachers predict the grade they think the student is likely to achieve at the end of year 11.
-This prediction can then be compared with their end of year 11 target to see if they are on track.
+As students in Year 9, 10 and 11 are working towards their Key Stage 4 courses teachers predict the grade (MLO - most likely outcome) they think the student is likely to achieve at the end of Year 11.
+This prediction can then be compared with their end of Year 11 target to see if they are on track.

 Changes in Grades and School Performance